At some point, you’re going to want to know the difference between a golf rangefinder and a hunting one.

 While LED displays are excellent to use on cloudy days on the course, it does have its advantages for hunting as daylight hours end.
 You have an adjustable brightness setting that allows you to see readings bright and clear.
 However, it can literally destroy your night vision while hunting after the sun is down.

 What’s the best hybrid option for use in both sports?
 A laser rangefinder with an LCD screen and a backlight.
 You can still see readings without destroying your night vision.
 Unfortunately, these can be difficult to find as the backlight option is typically only seen on hunting models.
-One such hunting rangefinder would be the Nikon Monarch Gold Laser 1200 Rangefinder.
-Overkill for golf?
-Yeah.
-Perfect for both?
-You betcha!
+The one I like is the Bushnell Hybrid Golf Laser Rangefinder.

 Weatherproofing is Essential